-The Credit Facility in effect prior to October 26, 2021 provided for borrowing under either the Base Rate or the Eurodollar Rate (as each term is defined in the Credit Facility), and the Credit Facility in effect on and after October 26, 2021 provides for borrowing under either Adjusted Term SOFR or the Base Rate (as each term is defined in the Credit Facility).
+The New Credit Facility provides for borrowing under either the Adjusted Term SOFR plus a 0.10% credit adjustment spread and subject to a 0.00% floor or the Base Rate (as each term is defined in the Credit Facility).
 Principal amounts borrowed are payable on the maturity date with such borrowings bearing interest that is payable with respect to (i) base rate loans, quarterly and (ii) SOFR Loans at the end of the applicable interest period if three months (or shorter, if applicable), or every three months if the applicable interest period is longer than three months.
-Interest was payable at a variable rate based on LIBOR or the base rate, determined by election at the time of borrowing, plus an applicable margin rate under the Credit Facility agreement in effect prior to October 26, 2021.
-Interest is payable at a variable rate based on SOFR or the base rate, determined by election at the time of borrowing, plus an applicable margin rate under the Credit Facility in effect on and after October 26, 2021.
-Interest at the time of borrowing is determined with reference to the Borrower's then-current leverage ratio subject to certain exceptions.
-Commitment fees on the unused portion of the Credit Facility are due quarterly at rates ranging from 0.25% to 0.375% subject to certain exceptions based on the leverage ratio then in effect.
+During any period that is not an Investment Grade Period (as defined in the New Credit Facility), the interest margin is determined with reference to the Borrower's then-current consolidated total leverage ratio, which for SOFR loans range from 1.50% to 2.50%.
+During any period that is not an Investment Grade Period, commitment fees on the unused portion of the New Credit Facility are due quarterly at rates ranging from 0.25% to 0.375%.
+During an Investment Grade Period, the interest margin is determined by reference to our corporate family rating, which for SOFR loans range from 1.125% to 2.000%.
+During an Investment Grade Period, the commitment fees on the unused portion of the New Credit Facility are determined by reference to our corporate family rating, which for SOFR loans range from 0.125% to 0.300%.

-As of December 31, 2022, the Borrower had outstanding borrowings under the Credit Facility of \$782 million with a weighted average interest rate of 6.17%.
-As of December 31, 2023, the Borrower had outstanding borrowings under the Credit Facility of \$630 million with a weighted average interest rate of 7.08%.
-No letters of credit under the Credit Facility were outstanding as of December 31, 2022 and 2023.
+As of December 31, 2023, the Borrower had outstanding borrowings under the Prior Credit Facility of \$630 million with a weighted average interest rate of 7.08%.
+As of December 31, 2024, the Borrower had outstanding borrowings under the New Credit Facility of \$484 million with a weighted average interest rate of 6.09%.
+No letters of credit were outstanding under the Credit Facility as of December 31, 2023 and 2024.

-(b) 5.375% Senior Notes Due 2024
+(b) 7.875% Senior Notes Due 2026